 To make signing up more attractive, you could offer an incentive, like an exclusive discount or double points for new members.

-Consider using tools to streamline and improve efficiency to support your Black Friday growth strategy.
-From accounting software to online document solutions offering waiver agreement templates, these will make it easier for your business to scale as you capitalize on your newfound success.
+Consider using tools to streamline and improve efficiency to support your Black Friday campaigns and growth strategy.

 Yauhen Zaremba - Director of Demand Generation